 Many people also see this time as a great opportunity to declutter.
 Again, this is a seasonal ritual.
 The new year means a new start, with lots of realising they want to cleanse their homes and lives of all that has unnecessarily accumulated.
 Unwanted Christmas presents and outgrown clothes included.
 So this is where to start, as moving out the clutter – to a garage or jumble sale, car boot or charity shop – creates a mess in the process, but leaves behind more room to clean.

 Don’t clean around the junk: get rid of it, by hook or by crook.
 One good tip for deciding whether to sell or giveaway items is, if you haven’t used it, worn it, played with it or thought about it in the last year, it really can go.
 As you work through cupboards and wardrobes, put everything tidy and dust the insides as you go.

-Then, when you get to picture, mirror and window level, you can start with the glass.
-It’s time consuming, but worth it.
+Then, when you get to a picture, mirror and window level, you can start with the glass.
+It’s time-consuming but worth it.
 It’s a good idea to do them inside and out and, in a larger house, this is a lot of work.
 You could ask a window cleaner to do it all, or just the outside.
-When doing it yourself, white vinegar and newspaper leaves a really good shine without smears.
+When doing it yourself, white vinegar and newspaper leave a really good shine without smears.
 Also shine up sinks, appliances and cupboard fronts, finishing with a soft, dry and clean cloth so they really sparkle.

 Finally, hoover or sweep everything.
 Vacuuming is best as it doesn’t stir dust-up, where it can stick on furniture, shelves and skirting boards.
 Work in all directions, so the pile of the carpet isn’t just rubbed one way.
 Wash down floors, clean the skirts and kickboards.
 Then, relax.
 Go listen to the birds singing, watch the flowers budding and congratulate yourself on a job well done.